 Summary

 When you buy your first rental property, spend adequate time conducting your due diligence.
 Maintain realistic expectations.
 As with most investments, you won’t get a massive payday from one house right away.
-If you choose the wrong property, it will cost you more money than you planned, or could even lead to financial disaster.
+If you choose the wrong property, you will definitely learn more from your mistakes, but it will cost you more money than you planned.
+It could even lead to financial disaster.

 Last, as a first-time investor, consider working with a skilled and experienced investor who can show you the ropes.
 Real estate investing can be very profitable and there’s no need for you to re-invent the wheel as you get started.